 The final Minimum Standards are intended to be clear and unambiguous so that anyone can understand them and what is required to ensure compliance with them.
-The assessor's role is to then be an independent, unbiased professional who checks that sites are compliant.
+The assessor's role is to check that sites are compliant.
 While it is expected that this approach will minimise any disagreements with an assessor's check and report, if a disagreement does arise it can be raised and discussed during the check process amongst the people present (i.e., assessor, permit holder, park representative).